fonoster/routr/README.md

 # Sip I/O

-Sip I/O is a sip proxy, location server, and registrar built with Javascript over the JVM (with Nashorn).
+Sip I/O is a sip proxy, location server, and registrar built with Javascript and the JVM (with Nashorn).

 At the moment you can add your sip devices and group them using domains.
 You can also connect with the PSTN using a Sip Gateway.